 N usually says he’s not a football fan.
 He’ll play in PE, but not at playtimes.
-He’ll play in the garden with his football obsessed cousin once they’ve got bored of tennis.
-But he did enjoy the live MK Dons match we went to watch even though he gets bored 5 minutes in when football is on the television..
+He’ll play in the garden with his football obsessed cousin once they get bored of tennis.
+But he did enjoy the live MK Dons match we went to watch even though he tends to get bored 5 minutes in when football is on the television..
 And now we’re at the Euros, he’s changing his mind.
 The England football team have a lot to do with it, inspiring children with their ethos and performance.

-I’m with him usually.
 As a child I was a football fan.
-I had a favourite local team (the Oxford United goalie lived down our road) and supported Manchester Utd because I’d met Bryan Robson walking down the street.
+I had a favourite local team (the Oxford United goalie lived down our road) and supported Manchester Utd because I’d met Bryan Robson walking down the street when visiting friends.
 We used to watch a lot of football matches on tv because of my brother.
-Over the years, other sports have taken over; generally my sports viewing is limited to tennis, and big sporting events like the Olympics or European/World Championships.
-When the big events are on, I’ll watch most sports, including football because those big events are exciting.
+Over the years, other sports have taken over.
+Generally my sports viewing is limited to N’s tennis matches, and big sporting events like Wimbledon, the Olympics, Commonwealth Games or European/World Championships.
+When the big events are on, I’ll watch most sports, including football because they’re exciting.
 The anticipation, supporting your country, and getting caught up in the conversations.
-You just get that buzz and enthusiasm.
+You just get that buzz and enthusiasm for sport again.

 But this world cup didn’t see the brash showiness of support from the British public that we’ve seen in the past.
 Over the past month I’ve only seen 4 cars with flags flying.
 And very few houses with flags hanging from windows.
 Compared with past tournaments, it’s been understated just like Gareth Southgate and the team who’ve gone about the job in the way they planned, proving their place in the world rankings.